 To put it simply, if you don’t sell, your businesses will die, and there are no exceptions, this is what makes learning tried and tested sales techniques so critical.
 The real trick is knowing how to sell.
 It’s what I’ve been preaching around the world for more than a decade and one of the greatest challenges I’ve identified, especially for SMEs and entrepreneurs is identifying and selling to customers successfully.

-With this in mind developing good selling skills is critical to your success, so here are thirty-four essential selling skills to help you drive sales and reap success.
+With this in mind developing good selling skills is critical to your success, so here are the essential selling skills to help you drive sales and reap success.
 These techniques are for everyone from sales beginners to sales pros.

 1. Research your customers